 If your morning cereal feels just too plain without that something special on top, try swapping sugar or honey for cinnamon and vanilla.
 With its sweet, warming taste they are a great substitute for sugar.
-Even better, make your own cereal at home, such as this Peanut Butter Granola.
-It’s packed with flavour – and contains no added sugar whatsoever.
+Even better, make your own low carb cereal at home, such as this Peanut Butter Granola.
+It’s packed with nuts, seeds and flavour – and contains no added sugar whatsoever.

 2. Make your water more interesting